Here's Where To Donate To Support Sexual Assault Survivors, Because You Can Help

 End Rape On Campus (EROC) is an organization whose mission is to end rape and sexual violence on campus.
-Through their work, members provide direct support to survivors, increase education about sexual violence, and work towards policy reform on college campuses and universities.
+Through their work, members provide direct support to survivors, increase education about sexual violence, and work toward policy reform on college campuses and universities.
 Currently EROC has raised nearly $70,000 to keep their mission alive, but it'll take more than that to help the millions of survivors out there.

-Unfortunately, t doesn't look like the problem of sexual assault is going anywhere.
+Unfortunately, it doesn't look like the problem of sexual assault is going anywhere.
 That's why it's more important than ever to show your support to these organizations.
 If you can, do your part, and donate.